Sue Patterson

 Current Funders

-• Ann C. Dater Fund
+• Ann C. Dater Endowment Fund for Reproductive Health of The Columbus Foundation

 • Blue Oak Foundation, Holly Myers and Kirk Neely